enze-chen/grip/README.md

 - Add parallelism for other job schedulers besides SLURM.
 - Create more flexible workflow classes for Monte Carlo moves, energy minimization options, etc.
 - Extend the code to be compatible with the parallel build of LAMMPS.
+- Extend the code to work on cores across multiple compute nodes.
 - Extend the compositional DOF to work with multi-component systems.
 - Add in Bayesian optimization to narrow down simulation parameters.
 - Incorporate ways to identify the GB atoms.